+b.
 Observe that supervisors approved the attendance and leave of the selected employees or officials.

-We reviewed proper approval for daily attendance and leave by the appropriate supervisor for those selected for testing.
+We reviewed for proper approval for daily attendance and leave by the appropriate supervisor for those selected for testing with one exception noted.
+One timesheet did not have physical evidence of proper approval by the appropriate supervisor.